Home

 California City Finances published a recap of June 2008 tax measures across the state.
 Even thought they published their report a bit early (with Alameda Measure H losing) it is still a good overview of how tax election measure fared across the state.

-The statement of results from the Registar of Voters, I was able to develop a Google map showing the 16 precincts with Yes Votes of 70% or higher.
+The statement of results from the Registrar of Voters, I was able to develop a Google map showing the 16 precincts with Yes Votes of 70% or higher.

-In late August, a lawsuit was filed against Measure H. The Superintendent sent out an informational letter to Alameda residents to inform people of what Measure H passage meant.
+In late August, two lawsuits were filed against Measure H, which was covered extensively by the Alameda blogs.
+The Superintendent sent out an informational letter to Alameda residents to inform people of what Measure H passage meant.

 Frequently Asked Questions